Diploma of Aviation (Commercial Pilot Licence – Aeroplane)

 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs the Institute and CAE will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.

 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

-After successful completion, you may wish to apply for entry into one of the following courses:
+After successful completion, you can apply for one of the following courses:

 - Bachelor of Aviation Management